-In accordance with Section 44 paragraph 5, before the close of business on the Business Day (as defined in the Notes) immediately preceding the date on which any payment of interest, principal or of any amounts in respect of the early redemption of the Notes (each, a "Payment Date") is due, the Issuer must receive from the Issuing and Paying Agent the following information about the Notes:
+In accordance with Section 44, for the purpose of preparing the annual return to be filed with the Spanish tax authorities by the Issuer, the following information with respect to the Notes must be submitted to the Issuer before the close of business on the Business Day (as defined in the Terms and Conditions of the Notes) immediately preceding the date on which any payment of interest, principal or of any amounts in respect of the early redemption of the Notes (each, a "Payment Date") is due.

+Such information comprises:

-- (a) the identification of the Notes with respect to which the relevant payment is made; - (b) the date on which the relevant payment is made; - (c) the total amount of the relevant payment; - (d) the amount of the relevant payment paid to each entity that manages a clearing and settlement system for securities situated outside of Spain.
+(a) the identification of the Notes with respect to which the relevant payment is made;

+- (b) the date on which the relevant payment is made; - (c) the total amount of the relevant payment; - (d) the amount of the relevant payment paid to each entity that manages a clearing and settlement system for securities situated outside of Spain.